Dark-Gran/SMC/README.md

 The game was meant to be a relaxing experience, playable by people of all ages, where the basic description would be _"there are floating circles, and you can easily touch them to make them smaller/bigger and faster/slower"_.
 However the similarities with classic billiard are very obvious and it may be worth considering a change of direction (to a more "angle + timing" based game).

-_Link to tester forums will be provided soon._
+_Link to tester forums will be provided here._

 ## Known Issues